dmidlo/histdata.com-tools/docs/data-quality/issue-240-storage-backed-campaign-plan.md

 work and the remaining full-dataset campaign batches.
 The remaining batch issues should not be run as one unbounded local scrape.
-They should run as bounded symbol/format/timeframe slices from an installed platform wheel or from a source checkout whose sidecar has an explicit Temporal executable.
+They should run as bounded symbol/format/timeframe slices from an installed platform wheel or from a source checkout whose runtime has an explicit Temporal executable.

 The `.repo` helper is part of the campaign contract.
 Every completed slice must run `histdatacom --repo-quality` so `.repo` keeps bounded quality findings and